History of Perryopolis Pennsylvania Tour

 The land for George Washington's Grist Mill was purchased in 1774, and construction completed in 1776.
 The Mill has belonged to Powell Hough, John Strickler, and Jacob Strawn.
 Strawn's heirs proceeded to sell it to George Anderson, who repaired it in 1859, and later sold it to Samuel Smith.
 The Mill today belongs to Perryopolis Parks and Recreation Authority.

-Also known as the Washington Grist Mill Park, this 7-acre park contains several recreated historical structures that once stood here.
+This 7-acre park contains several recreated historical structures that once stood here.
 These reconstructed buildings include a grist mill that George Washington once owned, a 1790s distillery, and a 1850s beehive bake oven.
 The park is owned and operated by the Perryopolis Parks and Recreation Authority and one should contact it for information regarding the park's access to the public.

 The Heritage Society has restored this building, using the original stones.
 The distillery is now in mostly-authentic condition.
 While being renovated, it was updated with electricity.
 The Heritage Society was required to add electricity because it is now a public building.